 You have worked hard to build your life, and you deserve to see your assets distributed and your wishes carried out.
 If you do not make an estate plan, there is a risk that the state will not make decisions according to your wishes.
 Things may be left up to interpretation if you do not provide clear instructions regarding the distribution of your assets.
 Knowing essential estate planning tips can help you avoid pitfalls that can be difficult or costly to correct.
 By providing the following, our NJ estate planning lawyer can help make critical decisions for the future that help ensure your loved ones can carry out your legacy:

 When at your first appointment, there will be much to discuss, and it can be easy to get off track or feel lost over what to happen next.
 Before your first appointment, take the time to put together a list of questions you may have regarding the process.
 By doing this ahead of time, you will make sure that you stay on task and feel as though your meeting with us is as productive as possible.

 Chances are, you already have a good idea of who you want to manage your estate, take care of your children, and leave your assets.
 However, sometimes, people may still feel unsure.
 Start thinking about these critical decisions and list their important details such as name, address, date of birth, ages, etc. Our team can provide assistance through this process by ensuring that all beneficiaries are identified and that you have backup heirs, executors, and guardians should they be necessary.

-Information regarding your assets, real estate property and personal property are imperative when developing an estate plan.
+Information regarding your assets, real estate property, and personal property is imperative when developing an estate plan.
 While taking an inventory may take some time, bringing this information can help our team review your situation and develop options for you.
 For example: